Coq au Vin, Pressure Cooker Variation

-Serve this stew over cooked rice, barley, or quinoa.
+Serve this hearty and healthy stew over cooked rice, barley, or quinoa.

 - 6 large cloves garlic, smashed